A Guide to Minimum Wage in India in 2023

 As mentioned earlier, the calculation of the minimum wage factors in the skill-level of the worker and the nature of their work.
 Broadly, workers in India are categorized as unskilled, semi-skilled, skilled, and highly skilled.
 The minimum wage rates across Indian states and union territories must therefore be regularly tracked as they are subject to periodic changes, especially for the variable and dearness allowance rates.

-How to Understand Labor Costs in India?
+How to understand labor costs in India?

 Regional disparities in minimum wage floors are evident in India.
-Geographically, the minimum wage can range from INR 160 (US$1.93) per day in Bihar to INR 423 (US$5.11) per day in Delhi, in accordance with the Minimum Wages Act of 1948.
+Geographically, the minimum wage can range from INR 160 (US$1.92) per day in Bihar to INR 423 (US$5.07) per day in Delhi, in accordance with the Minimum Wages Act of 1948.
 Specifically, the Kerala region stands out with the highest minimum daily rates for non-laborers, while other parts of the country maintain relatively uniform minimum wage levels for such workers.

 Minimum Wages for States Across India (per month) (in INR) |